-This recipe, adapted from the one found in The Good Stuff Cookbook, creates an uber cheesy sauce that you’ll want to slather on everything by the ladleful.
-And when Spike says it goes with everything, he really means everything, including the ridiculously indulgent Uncle D’s Chili and Cheddar Burger.
-Or just Uncle D’s Chili.
+This Cheddar cheese sauce creates a spectacularly cheese sauce so stupendously rich and gooey and versatile you’ll want to slather it onto everything by the ladleful.
+And when we say everything, we mean everything, including the ridiculously indulgent Uncle D’s Chili and Cheddar Burger.
+Or just plain old Uncle D’s Chili.
 Or a baked potato.
 Or a roasted sweet potato.
 Or fries.
 Or broccoli.
 Or macaroni.
 Or nachos.
 Or, well, use your imagination.
 Any which way, this recipe is a keeper.
 As the author says, “Warm, oozing cheese is never a bad idea.”
 Amen to that.
 This recipe has been updated.
 Originally published June 17, 2010.–Spike Mendelsohn

 Cheddar Cheese Sauce Recipe